Advancing Global

 2015.01.6 Enhanced efforts of algorithm development on regional scales surrounding prioritized areas of user needs Community Actioned See e.g. Vishnu et al. 2022

 2023.07.1 Review and gap analysis of sensors/products available to monitor aquatic biodiversity, and translation into indicators relevant for the scientific community and the Convention for Biodiversity/ Kunming Montreal Global Biodiversity Framework in 1.5 years.
 Paper should serve as basis for roadmap for space agencies to support over the next 5 years.
-Community OPEN Being led by Breakout Workshop chairs & participants
+Community Actioned Ongoing, plan in place to deliver in the short term-2026

 2023.07.2 Space agencies should support cross-agency work to engage with stakeholders to refine needs/requirements (including spatial, vertical and temporal resolution) for essential biodiversity variables (EBV) and essential ocean variables (EOV) Agency OPEN

-2023.07.3 Space agencies and the community should ensure mission continuity and climate relevant datasets for biodiversity Agency OPEN
+2023.07.3 Space agencies and the community should ensure mission continuity and climate relevant datasets for biodiversity Agency Actioned ESA has funded PHYTO-CCI for phytoplankton.
+Missing coastal pelagic phytoplankton and seabed habitats

 2017.09.2 Implement quasi / pre operational Rrs products on open-ocean POC, coastal SPM with clear indication of uncertainty.
 Agency Actioned Pre-operational POC products are available.
 Coastal SPM pre-operational product provided by NOAA and ESA